 All that’s left to do is heat your toasted coconut milk and other ingredients in a large saucepan until warm.
 I recommend topping this vegan hot chocolate with coconut cream, additional toasted coconut, and chocolate shavings.
 A truly decadent and cozy hot chocolate!

 While this hot chocolate can be enjoyed anytime of day, I think it makes for a warming morning drink.
 Have it alongside Cindy’s blueberry French toast casserole for a total snow day morning brunch.
 Or serve with some warm gluten-free biscuits!
+In need of more warming drink inspiration?
+Check out Alyssa’s turmeric milk recipe or the links below.

 More Warming Drinks for Winter